jie65535/gc-opencommand-plugin/README_en-US.md

 A plugin that opens the GC command execution interface for third-party clients

+## Branch Description

+The purpose of this branch is to be compatible with the 'unstable' branch of GC

 ## Applications using this plug-in
 - [GrasscutterTools](https://github.com/jie65535/GrasscutterCommandGenerator) —— Windows Client Tools
 - [JGrasscutterCommand](https://github.com/jie65535/JGrasscutterCommand) —— [Mirai](https://github.com/mamoe/mirai) Plugin, run commands in QQ